Engineers examine computer equipment

 Course descriptions »

-• A required internship is an excellent way to gain valuable experience.
-Although students are responsible for finding their own internship, Duke provides a dedicated career development team to help.
+• A required internship is an excellent way to gain industry experience and exposure to cybersecurity operations in an organization.
+Although students are responsible for finding their own internship, Duke Pratt School of Engineering provides intensive professional development services through the Graduate Student Programs and Services – at Duke's Pratt School of Engineering.

 The choice of online or on-campus is up to you.
 All students take the same courses, learn from the same faculty, and earn the same Duke degree.